bredamatt/cardano-notes/revealjs/Frank/BlockchainStructure.md

 It also made the chain more modular, to allow better composition: e.g. network delegation, sidechains, checkpoints,
 different RNG, different sync assumptions and light client data structures.

+Slot leader kept private so cannot be determined in advance, but once announced VRF key used to prove eligibility.

 * Adaptive Corruption
 * Partial/Semi-Synchronous Model